 Basic Japanese beetle facts:

-Japanese beetles are an invasive species that are now deeply imbedded in the ecology of Colorado.
+Japanese beetles are an invasive species that are now deeply embedded in the ecology of Colorado.
 Interestingly, the beetles are not considered a pest in their place of origin, Japan.
 The beetles were accidentally released in New Jersey in 1916.
-They were first found in Colorado about 60 years ago [see japanese beetles in Highlands Ranch ].
+They were first found in Colorado about 60 years ago [see Japanese beetles in Highlands Ranch ].

 JPs begin as grubs where they chew and damage the root structure of lawns.
-Beside lawn roots, they also are recorded feeding on the roots of beans, strawberries and tomatoes.
+Besides lawn roots, they also are recorded feeding on the roots of beans, strawberries, and tomatoes.
 The females begin to emerge in June and July and are observed feeding on vines, linden trees, roses, and over 300 other ornamental plants.
-Adults live about two months.
+Adults live for about two months.